 EAST students at Kiamichi Technology Center in Poteau, Oklahoma recorded Joe Perry describing what faith, family and culture mean to him as a member of the Choctaw Nation.
 In addition to creating this story for MoMS' Stories: YES program, students also developed an exhibit at the LeFlore County Museum at Hotel Lowrey with support from the Choctaw Nation of Oklahoma.
 Read more about the project here.

-Find the complete transcript at the bottom of this page.
+Find the video recording at the bottom of this page.

 Asset ID: 8542

 Themes: Crossroads, Native American, foodways, religion, familly, spirituality, history, Key Ingredients, education, school

 Related traveling exhibition: Crossroads: Change in Rural America

 Sponsor or affiliated organization: EAST (Education Accelerated by Service & Technology) Kiamichi Technology Center, Poteau, Oklahoma